-Year 2: Miss Mason Year 3: Mr Powell Year 4/5: Miss Mascall Year 5/6: Mrs Newman and Mrs Phillips differentiating support they will receive. • Ensuring that your child is supported in a way that suits their learning styles and helps them to meet their outcomes; including resources and extra support from Learning Support Assistants (LSAs). • Following school policies in their classroom, which directly link to the SEND Code of Practice and Somerset Graduated Response Tool for SEND. • Liaising with you about your child's learning, progress and support - this will happen at least three times a year. • Checking on the progress of your child and identifying, planning and delivering any additional support your child may need.
+Becontion: Mrs Soott Vour child's algestagebor is responsible for: Reception: Mrs Scott and Mrs Palmer Your child's class teacher is responsible for: Using and maintaining the Assess Plan Do Review (APDR) document, which is like Year 1: Mrs Pickett the old Individual Education Plan, when planning for your child's lessons and Year 2: Mrs Phillips differentiating support they will receive.
+Year 3/4: Miss Mason Ensuring that your child is supported in a way that suits their learning styles and Year 4/5: Miss Juden helps them to meet their outcomes; including resources and extra support from Year 5/6: Mrs Newman Learning Support Assistants (LSAs).
+Following school policies in their classroom, which directly link to the SEND Code of Practice and Somerset Graduated Response Tool for SEND.
+Liaising with you about your child's learning, progress and support - this will happen at least three times a year. • Checking on the progress of your child and identifying, planning and delivering any additional support your child may need.
 This could be targeted work and/or additional support.
 This information will be passed on to the SENDCo as necessary. • Maintaining close contact with the SENDCo to ensure up-to-date records are kept on your child, and making sure that information on progress, needs and provision are passed on to both you and the SENDCo.
-Mr Chris Chorley Executive Head Mrs Amanda Phillips Head of School The Executive Head and Head of School are responsible for: The day-to-day management of all aspects of the school, including SEND.
-They will give responsibility to the SENDCo and class teachers, but they are still responsible for ensuring that your child's needs are met.
+The Head teacher is responsible for: Mrs Pippa Cohen The day-to-day management of all aspects of the school, including SEND.
+She will give responsibility to the SENDCo and class teachers, but is still responsible Head teacher for ensuring that your child's needs are met.
 Making sure the Governing Body is kept up-to-date about SEND in the school.
 Setting and managing the budget, which includes the budget for SEND, liaising with the SENDCo.
 Collaboration with the SENDCo and SEND governor to develop and maintain the SEND Policy, to ensure that all children receive a consistent and high-quality response to meeting their needs in school.
-Ms Haylee Wilkins SEND Governor The SEND Governor is responsible for: Making sure that the necessary support is made for any child who attends the school who has a special educational need.
-Maintaining good links between the governing body and the school in relation to pupils with SEND.
-She helps to raise awareness of SEND issues at governing body meetings and give up-to-date information on SEND provision within the school.
-Collaboration with the SENDCo and Head teacher to develop and maintain the SEND Policy, to ensure that all children receive a consistent and high education.
+In the absence of the Head teacher, Mrs Phillips (Deputy) will be responsible for the day-to-day running of the school.
+The SEND Governor is responsible for: Making sure that the necessary support is made for any child who attends the Ms Haylee Wilkins school who has a special educational need.
+SEND Governor Maintaining good links between the governing body and the school in relation to pupils with SEND.
+She helps to raise awareness of SEND issues at governing body meetings and give up-to-date information on SEND provision within the school. • Collaboration with the SENDCo and Head teacher to develop and maintain the SEND Policy, to ensure that all children receive a consistent and high education.